tomekjersey0/NIM2/README.md

 ### Advice for debugging

 If you wanna debug, you're gonna need gdb for that, so get MSYS2, update it to the max with `pacman -Syu`, and install gdb.
-If that's tricky to do off the top of your head, look it up with AI or the internet.
+Make sure MSYS is fully updated, so be sure to run `pacman -Syu` a couple of times.
+Once its updated, run `pacman -S gdb` to install gdb onto your device.
+Now you can debug in vscode, bruh!
 <br>
 Mate, then everything should realistically be perfect, leave the repo as it is, don't touch the .vscode folder, and get cracking.
 <br>